Ross Barney Architects' CLT Design for McDonald's Expands the Possibilities of Timber Construction

 The interior of McDonald’s Chicago Flagship was designed to provide patrons with a multi-functional space.
 Not only can one enjoy a quick and tasty meal, but the space also acts as a social hub by providing comfortable group gathering spaces equipped with outlets and charging stations.
 Natural light floods the space and vegetation is integrated throughout the structure.

 The concept of environmentally sustainable grab-and-go dining has become increasingly more prevalent around the globe.
-McDonald’s has utilized similar concepts in other designs, such as Mei Architect’s McDonald’s in Rotterdam, Netherlands, and Giorgi Khmaladze’s McDonald’s in Batumi, Georgia.
-Other large food and beverage corporations such as Starbucks, Burger King, and KFC have are also pursuing innovative design techniques, sustainability tactics, and contemporary aesthetics for their restaurants' architecture.
+Food sellers are pursuing innovative design techniques, sustainability tactics, and contemporary aesthetics for their restaurants' architecture.

 From the street, the Ross Barney’s design conjures up a refreshing alternative to that of a traditional McDonald’s.
 A solar pergola covers the sidewalk, providing additional outdoor collaborative spaces and inviting pedestrians to enter the New Age eatery.
 “Designing for McDonald’s is designing for America.
 We wanted to create a space that is authentic, light-filled, and constructed of natural materials,” said firm Principal Carol Ross Barney.
 “Food means ‘Welcome’ in every culture and we hope everyone feels welcomed entering the new flagship restaurant.”